BerriAI/litellm/docs/my-website/docs/load_test_advanced.md

 ## Load test - Endpoints with Rate Limits

 Run a load test on 2 LLM deployments each with 10K RPM Quota.
-Expect to see ~20K RPM (333 RPS)
+Expect to see ~20K RPM

 ### Expected Performance